Fonnck/Log_inApp/README.md

 Runs the app in the development mode.\
+Using node.js server, use - npm start - to deploy the app on useable port.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:useable port](http://localhost:useableport) to view it in the browser.